 It doesn’t matter how brilliant or thoughtful your work is if your readers aren’t interested in sticking around to see what you have to say.

-Hooking your readers from the very first line isn’t difficult if you consider the following factors:
+Hooking your readers from the very first line isn’t difficult if you consider the following factors that I used in my recent post job:

 Start with a great headline